euzu/gohanectl/README.md

 The backend is written in go, the ui in react.
 All settings are defined in configuration files.
 Actions on changes can be scripted.

-You need an MQTT Server like Eclipse Mosquitto.
+You need a MQTT Server like Eclipse Mosquitto.
 If you have zigbee devices you should install Zigbee2Mqtt.

 ## Configuration